A team of 6 backpackers set out to hike the length of the Grand Canyon.

 The pockets are a perfect size to fit the length of my iPhone XS with a Lifeproof Fre case, in addition to more items.

 Early versions of Hyperlite’s packs had the zippers for these pockets situated in an awkward direction.
-Since then, they’ve improved the hip pockets and the zippers are pulled inward to close.
+Since then, they’ve improved the hip pockets so the zippers are pulled inward to close.

 The side pockets are (again) composed of durable Dyneema fabric (DCH50).
 Each one can easily fit a pair of 1-liter Smartwater bottles.
 Their height is tapered (high toward the front, lower toward the back pad) to facilitate the ability to reach a bottle while wearing the pack.

-Approximate measurements of each side pocket are as follows:
+Approximate dimensions of each side pocket are as follows:

 Height (front): 13 inches